Contributors from members of the Copper team

 It’s easy to fall into the trap of sending spam bulk emails.
 Think about it.
 You’re sending to hundreds, thousands, even tens of thousands of people.
 Your message won’t resonate with every person every time.

-The key is to stay focused on your audience.
+The key to sending messages to multiple email is to stay focused on your audience.
 Continue to improve the content.
 Run A/B tests to see what works and what doesn’t.
 Don’t rest on your laurels, but stay focused on improving the value, quality and information you’re sending your audience.